-5.3.2 Description of Events and Effects on Firms
+5.4.2 Description of Events and Effects on Firms

-This section provides summary statistics on the events (types of occupations removed) and the workers in the outsourced occupation.
-This information is in Table 4.30
+In this section, I provide summary statistics on the events (types of occupations removed) and the workers in the outsourced occupation.
+This information is in Table 3.

-Table 4 Panel (A) shows the share of workers in events by the type of occupation removed.
+Table 3 Panel (A) shows the share of workers in events by the type of occupation removed.
 Using the classification system in Blossfeld (1987), the majority of events are in "unskilled services" and "manual" occupations.
 These occupations make up 86% of all treated workers.
 Including skilled services accounts for nearly all events.
 FCSL occupations represent approximately 35% of treated workers.
 This means that a large share of identified outsourcing is in FCSL events.
 However, many other occupations can feasibly be outsourcing.
 For example, gardening (beruf = 51) is a specific task that a firm might hire an outsider to perform.
 Gardening is classified as an "agricultural" occupation.
 This means focusing solely on FCSL occupations, or even service occupations, could miss outsourcing events.
 The evidence in Doellgast and Green (2007) show telecom firms outsourcing tasks such as call centers and telecom line installers and car manufacturers outsourcing parts manufacturing and both FCSL and non-FCSL support staff.
-To better understand which occupations are being outsourced, the 10 largest outsourced occupations by number of remainers are listed below.31 They are:
+To better understand which occupations are being outsourced, I list the 10 largest outsourced occupations by number of remainers.
+They are:

-$^{^{29}\}mathrm{When}$ not controlling for education the results are similar.
-See Figure B.1.
+$^{36}$ When not controlling for education the results are similar.
+See Figure A.1.

-30All values are calculated as the average of matched treated workers.
+&lt;sup>37All values are calculated as the average of matched treated workers.
 Conceptually, this is a weighted average of event-level data, weighted by number of workers in the matched sample.

-- Housekeeping Manager/Vehicle Cleaner32
+- Housekeeping Manager/Vehicle Cleaner

 - Cooks

-- Health Insurance Professionals/Textile Workers33
+- Health Insurance Professionals/Textile Workers

 - Kindergarten Teachers/Nannies

 - Others attending on guests

 - Guards

 - Cleaners

 - Advertising Professionals

 - Visual/Graphic/Textile Design

 - Industrial Foreman/Supervisors

 These occupations align with the conception of jobs that can be outsourced.
 Vehicle cleaners, others attending on guests, cooks, and guards are all FCSL occupations.
 Housekeeping managers is also a "cleaning" occupation.
 Health insurance professionals could be outsourced to an HR firm.
-Textile workers can be used as an intermediate production task, and could be outsourced to a different factory or subsidiary.34 Kindergarten teachers could represent a firm outsourcing a within-firm daycare. etc. The list of occupations and the statistics in Table 4 Panel (A) suggest that the definition of OL outsourcing is reasonable.
+Textile workers can be used as an intermediate production task, and could be outsourced to a different factory or subsidiary.
+Kindergarten teachers could represent a firm outsourcing a within-firm daycare. etc. The list of occupations and the statistics in Table 3 Panel (A) suggest that the definition of OL outsourcing is reasonable.